xlwings/xlwings/docs/converters.rst

 * **ndim**

-  Number of dimensions: This may be set to 1 or 2:
+  Force the value to have either 1 or 2 dimensions regardless of the shape of the range:

   >>> import xlwings as xw
   >>> wb = Workbook()